 MIX MAGAZINE calls BLACKBERRY WAY “a haven for pop rock bands."
 The truth is we recorded all styles of music.
 Heavy metal band HURRICANE ALICE recorded an album that led to a signing at ATLANTIC RECORDS.
 Country band LIVE'N KICKING also recorded an album that led to a deal with WARNER BROTHERS and a GRAMMY NOMINATION.
 TETE NOIRE did a recording that led to a signing with ROUNDER RECORDS.
 Producer ROB STEVENS (Lennon, Red hot Chili Peppers and Herbie Hancock) produced a major label demo for FUN HOUSE and was very impressed with the sound at BLACKBERRY WAY.
 Two time Grammy winner BOBBY Z, late of PRINCE'S REVOLUTION, produced tracks for TRIP SHAKESPEARE that led to a signing with A&M RECORDS.
 British producer CLIFF DAVIES (Ted Nugent) produced an album for local great BARRY GOLDBERG, a fun week indeed!
 Also included on the client list THE TRASHMEN, THE CASTAWAYS, THE SUICIDE COMMANDOS, GRAMMY AWARD winner GARY HINES (Sounds Of Blackness) A&M RECORDS, JIMI DESTRI of BLONDIE,GRAMMY AWARD winner JOHN MADOCK....and many more.

 In the early 1980's BLACKBERRY WAY RECORDS was formed.
 Owners/producers Mike Owens & Kevin Glynn produced several critically acclaimed albums for the label.
 SWING SET was called "Pop Stalwarts" by BILLBOARD, "Pop Album of the Year" by MPLS/ST.PAUL MAGAZINE and "Worth two or three million spins around the block" by ALBUM NETWORK.
 MUSICIAN MAGAZINE called the TOM BRIGHT LP "A top ten record."
 THE OH'S (Flamin' Oh's) PAINT THE SKY was a BILLBOARD recommended record.
-IDIOT SAVANT and Mike & Kevin’s band THE IDLE STRAND garnered college radio airplay across the Nation and rave reviews from ROCKPOOL, CASH BOX, BOSTON ROCK MAGAZINE, CMJ & US ROCK to name a few.
-BLACKBERRY WAY RECORDS carries on today with new releases from THE APRIL FOOLS, MICHAEL OWENS, THE LITTER, SONICBOUQUET as well as planned reissues of some of the most historically important music from the MPLS/STPAUL area.
+The first release on the label was Idiot Savant "The Rest On Down" fronted by Brian Drake currently with The April Fools followed shortly by Mike & Kevin’s band The Idle Strand "Cut & Run".
+IDIOT SAVANT and THE IDLE STRAND garnered college radio airplay across the Nation and rave reviews from ROCKPOOL, CASH BOX, BOSTON ROCK MAGAZINE, CMJ & US ROCK to name a few BLACKBERRY WAY RECORDS carries on today with new releases from THE APRIL FOOLS, MICHAEL OWENS, THE LITTER, SONICBOUQUET as well as planned reissues of some of the most historically important music from the MPLS/STPAUL area.

 Blackberry Way Records has placed several songs in TV shows including RED OAKS on Amazon, WICKED CITY on ABC TV, STRANGER THINGS & THE OA on Netflix, YOUNG SHELDON on CBS and several songs in the Jay's Longhorn Documentary about the infamous bar that in the late 1970's was the Minneapolis counter point to New Yorks CBGB's.
 The documentary is currently competing in film festivals around the country and the Queen City Film Festival in Cumberland, Maryland awarded the film “Best Music in a Feature Film”